 It is true some of the child welfare workers, who were seeing the appalling conditions on reserves for the first time, were overzealous in their determination to remove children from what they saw as unsafe and inadequate homes.
 It is also true adopting these children into American homes was a bad idea from the start.
 The adoptions broke down at an alarming rate both for cultural reasons and the fact, now recognized, that many of these children had fetal alcohol spectrum disorders (FASD) — they were born brain-damaged as a result of exposure to alcohol in the womb.

-The adoption of aboriginal children into American homes was discontinued.
+The adoption of aboriginal children into white middle-class homes was discontinued.
 But the practice of removing many aboriginal children from their parents has not changed much from the 1960s to the present day, even with the devolution of child welfare responsibility to aboriginal agencies.
 In fact, Manitoba now has more aboriginal children in care than was the case in the 1960s.
 So, except for the international adoption aspect, the child-welfare situation in Manitoba is virtually the same as it was during the time of the so-called ’60s Scoop.

 What is the reason for this?
 Why are so many aboriginal children taken into care each year, and why are even more left in bad homes?
 And why are so many of these children born with FASD?

 In a word, the answer is that the parents of these children abuse alcohol.
 They drink to the point that they are incapable of being responsible parents.

 And how could Manitoba’s child welfare crisis, and Manitoba’s horrendous FASD problem be brought under control in one fell swoop?
 The answer is simple: irresponsible parents would have to stop drinking.

 Many will consider this observation to be callous, simplistic and even ignorant.
 They will want to point to colonialism, residential schools and other historical trauma, and explain that alcohol abuse in aboriginal communities is the inevitable result of that history.